kkinder/puepy/docs/guide/in-depth-components.md

 ### Props

 Props are a way to pass data to child components.
-Slots must be defined by a component.
-When writing a component, you can simply include slots as a list of strings, where each element is the name of a slot, or include instances of the `Prop` class.
+Props must be defined by a component.
+When writing a component, you can simply include props as a list of strings, where each element is the name of a prop, or include instances of the `Prop` class.
 You can mix and match the two as well

 ``` py
 class MyComponent(Component):